olgaemms/davidemms.github.io/_posts/2019-10-19-alternative-ways-of-getting-OrthoFinder.md

 ## Source code version

 * You can also just use the standard python version, **OrthoFinder_source.tar.gz** from the [releases](https://github.com/davidemms/OrthoFinder/releases) page.
 This will require a python installation (version 2.7 or 3) together with the numpy and scipy libraries.
 There are detailed instructions here: <https://github.com/davidemms/OrthoFinder/#python-source-code-version>.

+**If the binary package doesn't work on your computer then:**

+* Previously, a second packaged version of OrthoFinder was provided, **OrthoFinder_glibc-2.17.tar.gz** to support older operating systems.
+Now, by default there is only one packaged version and it is built with glbic version 2.15.
+This should be compatible with all linux machines.
+If for some reason this isn't the case and you get an error message like the following then please let me know: `ImportError: /usr/lib64/libc.so.6: version GLIBC_2.15' not found`.
+Alternatively, you can also use the standard python version, **OrthoFinder_source.tar.gz**, described above.

 ## Bioconda
 OrthoFinder is available with bioconda: <https://bioconda.github.io/recipes/orthofinder/README.html>.
 Thanks to the many people who I'm aware of having contributed to setting this up: Anthony Bretaudeau, Nicola Soranzo, Sacha Laurent, Christian Brueffer, Nathan Weeks, Johannes Köster, pvanheus, Björn Grüning, Emil Hägglund, Andreas Sjödin, Gildas Le Corguillé & Devon Ryan.
 And thanks also to anyone else who has helped.